lujor20/CITS3200_Project/README.md

 We will no longer need the virtual environment since building the docker container will download all the requirements again.

-**Delete the folder called dev-env from the folder containing the code**
+**Delete the folder called dev-env from the folder containing the code.**
+If you don't have this folder, skip this step

 ### 2. Navigate to the folder containing the code in your terminal